Breaking Down Oakland Raiders' Best, Worst Contracts

 "I've been on teams with a lot of great tight ends and running backs.
 So I've had to cover them every day in practice," Jenkins said.
 "I think that helps."

-The Raiders' intermediate pass coverage issues have been chronicled over the past two seasons, and McKenzie addressed the need for a measly $1 million on a prove-it deal.
+The Raiders' intermediate pass-coverage issues have been chronicled over the past two seasons, and McKenzie addressed the need for a measly $1 million on a prove-it deal.
 This particular signing holds great short-term value.

 Good Contract: Donald Penn